Silveere/nixfiles/README.md

 # NullBite's NixOS Config
 This is my personal NixOS config.
-Right now, it's just a basic flake which imports a (mostly) normal stock NixOS configuration. <del>The plan is to have three separate levels of organization:
+Right now, it's just a basic flake which imports a (mostly) normal stock NixOS configuration. <del>The plan is to have three separate levels of organization:</del>

-- **Fragments**: Configure one specific service/app/setting/etc., which has the potential to be used on more than one machine.
+- <del>**Fragments**: Configure one specific service/app/setting/etc., which has the
+  potential to be used on more than one machine.</del>
-	- Settings that will only ever work on one machine (e.g., settings which include disk UUIDs, PCIe bus IDs, etc) should be placed in a host fragment instead.
+	- <del>Settings that will only ever work on one machine (e.g., settings which include disk UUIDs, PCIe bus IDs, etc) should be placed in a host fragment instead.</del>
-- **Roles**: Define a "purpose" and import relevant fragments.
+- <del>**Roles**: Define a "purpose" and import relevant fragments.</del>
-	- Roles aren't mutually exclusive; one system could pull in roles for, e.g., desktop environment, gaming, and server
+	- <del>Roles aren't mutually exclusive; one system could pull in roles for, e.g., desktop environment, gaming, and server</del>
-	- This is inspired by the concept of roles in Ansible
+	- <del>This is inspired by the concept of roles in Ansible</del>
-- **Hosts**: Configuration for individual hosts (obviously).
+- <del>**Hosts**: Configuration for individual hosts (obviously).
-	- Each host shall have a folder containing a `configuration.nix` and a `hardware-configuration.nix`, and possibly a few host-specific fragments.
+	- Each host shall have a folder containing a `configuration.nix` and a `hardware-configuration.nix`, and possibly a few host-specific fragments.</del>
-	- Custom configuration *MUST NOT* be placed in `hardware-configuration.nix` for the same reason one should not directly edit `hardware-configuration.nix` on a stock NixOS system.
-Most systems, however, generally will have some options exclusive to them, and these should be placed in the host's `configuration.nix` or a host fragment.
+	- <del>Custom configuration *MUST NOT* be placed in `hardware-configuration.nix`
+	  for the same reason one should not directly edit `hardware-configuration.nix` on a stock NixOS system.
+Most systems, however, generally will have some options exclusive to them, and these should be placed in the host's `configuration.nix` or a host fragment.</del>

-At first I am going to migrate configuration into roles, and then as the configuration evolves, I will start to create fragments.</del>
+<del>At first I am going to migrate configuration into roles, and then as the configuration evolves, I will start to create fragments.</del>

 The above is outdated and I will rewrite it once I settle on a better way to organize this repo.